Jeffrey Bellin

 Representative Professional Activities and Achievements

 Jeffrey Bellin received his undergraduate degree from Columbia University (summa cum laude) and his law degree from Stanford Law School (Order of the Coif).
-After graduating from law school, Professor Bellin clerked for the Honorable Merrick Garland of the U.S. Court of Appeals for the District of Columbia Circuit.
-Following his clerkship, Professor Bellin served as a prosecutor with the United States Attorney’s Office in Washington, D.C.; and practiced with the San Diego office of Latham & Watkins.
+After graduating from law school, Professor Bellin clerked for Merrick Garland of the U.S. Court of Appeals for the District of Columbia Circuit.
+Following his clerkship, Professor Bellin worked at the United States Attorney’s Office in Washington, D.C., and the San Diego office of Latham & Watkins.

 Professor Bellin received a 2019 SCHEV Outstanding Faculty Award, the Commonwealth's highest honor for faculty at Virginia's public and private colleges and universities.
 In 2018, he received the law school’s McGlothlin Award for Exceptional Teaching; in 2017, Professor Bellin was named a University Professor for Teaching Excellence (three-year term) upon the recommendation of a College-wide faculty search committee; and he received the Walter Williams Memorial Teaching Award for “excellence in teaching” from the 2014 and 2023 graduating classes.

 Professor Bellin’s legal writing is regularly cited in federal and state judicial opinions and scholarly commentary.
 He also frequently contributes to the media.
-His commentary has been featured in numerous outlets, including CNN, ABC, USA Today, NPR, The New York Times, The Wall Street Journal, and The Washington Post.
+His commentary has been featured in numerous outlets, including The New York Times, The Washington Post, CNN, NBC, ABC, USA Today, NPR, and The Wall Street Journal.

 Professor Bellin is an elected member of the American Law Institute (ALI).